A personal "mission statement."

 we esteemed and not despised as some form of bigotry.

-path to greatness.
+The path to greatness.

 So I teach - and preach.
+I teach the youth who will be America's

-them not just facts.
-I teach them about life's problems – and its
+them about life's problems – and its long-standing solutions.
+I

-teach them about the sources and possibilities of social power – and the
+them about the sources and possibilities of social power – and the

 great accompanying dangers if not handled well.
-Most of all, I teach
+Most of all, I

-as with any other laws in Creation.
+disregarded, just as with any other laws in Creation.
 With

 world, I teach them to be wise as serpents.